-SENATE S. B. No. 3175
+SENATE S. No. 3119

-RECEIVED BY:
+RECEIVED BY: À 1

-Introduced by Senator Miriam Defensor Santiago 1 2 3 AN ACT MODERNIZING THE CRIME INVESTIGATION TECHNIQUES OF LAW ENFORCEMENT AGENCIES 4 5 Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled: 6 SECTION 1.
-Short Title This Act shall be known as the "Crime Investigation 7 Modernization Act of 2009."
-8 SECTION 2.
-Declaration of Policy. - It is hereby declared the policy of the government 9 to actively promote, induce and accelerate a sound and modern procedure in crime investigation.
-10 SECTION 3.
-Standards in Crime Investigation All law enforcement agencies shall be 11 guided by the following standards in conducting their investigations: 12 (A) The Constitutional rights of all parties shall be respected at all times.
-Towards this 13 end, obsolete and unreliable crime investigation methods, such as paraffin testing, shall be 14 phased out; 15 (B) One of the most important aspects of securing the crime scene is to preserve the scene 16 with minimal contamination and disturbance of physical evidence.
-The initial response to an 17 incident shall be expeditious and methodical.
-Upon arrival, the officer shall assess the scene and 18 treat the incident as a crime scene; 19 (C) The safety and physical well-being of officers and other individuals, in and around 20 the crime scene, are the initial responding officers' first priority; 21 (D) The initial responding officers shall ensure that medical attention is provided with 22 minimal contamination of the scene;
+Introduced by Senator Miriam Defensor Santiago

+AN ACT MODERNIZING THE CRIME INVESTIGATION TECHNIQUES OF LAW ENFORCEMENT AGENCIES

+Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:

+- SECTION 1.
+Short Title.
+This Act shall be known as the "Crime Investigation - 2 Modernization Act."

+- SECTION 2.
+Declaration of Policy.
+It is hereby declared the policy of the government to actively promote, induce and accelerate a sound and modern procedure in crime investigation. - SECTION 3.
+Standards in Crime Investigation.
+All law enforcement agencies shall be guided by the following standards in conducting their investigations: - (A) The constitutional rights of all parties shall be respected at all times.
+Towards this end, obsolete and unreliable crime investigation methods, such as paraffin testing, shall be phased out; - 11 (B) One of the most important aspects of securing the crime scene is to preserve 12 the scene with minimal contamination and disturbance of physical evidence.
+The initial 13 response to an incident shall be expeditious and methodical.
+Upon arrival, the officer 14 shall assess the scene and treat the incident as a crime scene; - 15 (C) The safety and physical well-being of officers and other individuals, in and 16 around the crime scene, are the initial responding officers' first priority;

+(D) The initial responding officers shall ensure that medical attention is provided with minimal contamination of the scene;